2023 Most Popular History Bachelor's Degree Schools in Missouri

 On average, history graduates from UMKC take out $29,338 in student loans while working on their Bachelor's Degree.

-University of Central Missouri came in at #8 in this year’s edition of the Most Popular History Bachelor’s Degree Schools in Missouri ranking.
-UCM is a fairly large public school located in the distant town of Warrensburg.
+With a ranking of #8, University of Central Missouri did quite well on this year’s most popular schools for history students working on their bachelor’s degree.
+UCM is a large public school located in the distant town of Warrensburg.

 Women make up 60% of the history majors at the school.

-Missouri Western State University did quite well in this year’s ranking of the most popular places for history students to get a bachelor’s degree.
-It came in at #9 on the list.
+Missouri Western State University ranked #9 on this year’s Most Popular History Bachelor’s Degree Schools in Missouri list.
 Located in the city of Saint Joseph, Missouri Western is a public school with a small student population.

 Women make up 29% of the history majors at the school.